Sidshot/adblock-guide/README.md

 ## Local Development

-Simply open `index.html` in your browser, or use a local server:
+Open `index.html` in your browser, or use a local server:

 ```bash
 # Using Python